-Behavioral Scientist - PhD Candidate in Experimental Economics, Finance, and Real Estate - Maastricht University
+Behavioral Scientist and Post-doctoral Researcher - Maastricht University

-Martijn holds degrees in Education, Psychology, and Behavioral Economics as well as additional training in (Sustainable) Finance, Marketing, and Econometrics.
-He teaches Behavioral Finance on graduate level at Maastricht University.
+Martijn obtained a Ph.D. from Maastricht University.
+He holds degrees in Education, Psychology, and Behavioral Economics as well as additional training in (Sustainable) Finance, Marketing, and Econometrics.
+Beyond 20+ thesis supervisions, he teaches Behavioral Finance on graduate level at Maastricht University.

 Selection of Public Engagements: